EDED2314/MD-CHEM-PTON/tools.md

 - POSCAR: Define the geometry of your system
 - POTCAR: Concatenated pseudopotentials for elements of your system

-### Running VASP on Adroit
+### Running VASP on Adroit/Della

-We will try to use a VASP executable that has been already compiled
+We will try to use a VASP executable that has been already compiled because VASP requires a license.

 Use the following job submission script to submit a VASP job
 ```sh